sylefeb/Silice/projects/ice40-dynboot/README.md

 }
 ```

 The address update assumes there are 8 bitstreams `104250 + 7*104090` but that could be any number.
-Note that the bitstream sizes are hard coded for what we've got (`104250` bytes for the base, and `104090` bytes for each of the eight designs), but their sizes could vary, requiring a more subtle mechanism.

 And voilà!

+> **Note:** The bitstream sizes are hard coded for what we've got (`104250` bytes for the base, and `104090` bytes for each of the eight designs), but their sizes could vary, requiring a more subtle mechanism (for instance creating a table in SPI-flash with the actual sizes).

 ## But why is this great?